Dear Friends and Neighbors,

 And, to me, our community is family as well.
 I would like to thank everyone throughout East Idaho for trusting us with your medical care this past year.
 Whether it was welcoming little ones into the world, helping you through a surgery, caring for those in their golden years, or anything else in between, it is always our pleasure to help you and your family.

-As I reflect back on 2021, I want to acknowledge how amazingly each and every one of our employees and their family members have continued to perform in the face of some ongoing adversity, especially related to COVID-19.
-Things may have changed a bit, or should I say shifted, but their hearts and spirits most certainly have not.
+As I reflect back on 2022, I want to acknowledge how amazingly each and every one of our employees and their family members have continued to perform.
 Throughout the year, I’ve continued to see our Bingham Family and our community come together and help out however they could.
 Your acts of hope, strength, optimism, positivity, kindness, and unfaltering perseverance have left me truly in awe and grateful for each and every one of you.

-I would like to express my gratitude for our doctors, nurses, and supporting staff members for their tireless work.
+Further, I would like to express my gratitude for our doctors, nurses, and supporting staff members for their tireless work.
 I cannot thank everyone enough for all of their hard work, patience, and unwavering commitment to our patients this past year.
-They are ALL heroes to me.
 Their gracious contributions to our community have not gone unnoticed.
 I am blessed to associate with each of them—a team who works hard and respects those around them.

 I hope that you and your family will be able to embrace peace, love, and happiness this holiday season and carry those feelings into the New Year.
 And, may you be happy, healthy, and hopeful.